DeverauxDietrich/amazon-clone/README.md

 This clone also has a working authentication system with a sign in and sign out feature.
 The sign in (email & password) was super simple thanks to the Firebase configs.

+## Everything achieved here was done with REACT, REACT Router, REACT Context API and firebase

-## Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

 ### `npm start`